TotallyMonica/CS533MobileApp/README.md

 # CS533 Mobile App

+This is a Hotel Ecomerce App used to order materials.

 ## Import into Android Studio instructions (Old UI, Version <2023.1)
 1. Open Android Studio
 2. Go to File -> New -> Project from Version Control